-Utah operates a unified Corporation Franchise and Income Tax system that combines both income and franchise tax concepts into a single filing obligation.
-This integrated approach differs from states that maintain separate franchise and income tax systems, reflecting Utah's commitment to simplifying business compliance while maintaining a business-friendly environment.
+Utah operates a unified Corporate Income Tax system that combines both income and franchise tax concepts into a single filing obligation.
+Historically referred to as the "franchise tax," Utah officially calls it the "Corporate Income Tax" for reporting purposes.
+This integrated approach differs from states that maintain separate franchise and income tax systems.

 The tax applies to both domestic Utah corporations and foreign corporations conducting business in the state, with calculations based on federal taxable income allocated to Utah operations through established apportionment formulas.